FAIR-by-Design-Methodology/MVS/resources/index.md

 ## Keywords

-Keywords or tags used to describe the training.
+Keywords or tags used to describe.

 ## Resources and Materials

-- location of available resources for the training
+- location of available resources

 ## Certification Information